 1. More than 80 percent of pigs have pneumonia upon slaughter

-The cramped dirty conditions which pigs are forced to live in on factory farms causes numerous serious health problems which are never treated.
-Dangerous gases from manure, including high levels of ammonia, cause pneumonia in over 80 percent of the factory farmed pigs entering U.S. slaughterhouses.
+The cramped dirty conditions that pigs are forced to live in on factory farms cause numerous serious health problems which are never treated.
+Dangerous gases from manure, including high levels of ammonia, cause pneumonia in over 80 percent of the factory-farmed pigs entering U.S. slaughterhouses.

 2. A battery chicken lives on space smaller than your iPad

 Each chicken in a battery farm has to spend its entire life in a cage that has a floor space smaller than an iPad, no room to turn around, and certainly not enough space to stretch its wings.
 They also have to spend their entire lives standing on metal mesh flooring, which causes pain, discomfort, and injury to the feet and legs.